-Community Question 🗣 The Invisible Load — What Are All the Things You Do That Don’t Count As “Work”?
+Community Question 🗣 What Things Do You Do That Don’t Count As “Work”?

 Women do all sorts of work.
 Parents work incredibly hard, and they contribute an estimated 75% of the national output of work in any given economy—it’s just not accounted for or paid.
 In a brilliant essay about mothers and work, Margo Aaron talks about all the things women do that are real labor—domestic, caretaking, mental, emotional, psychological, and more—but that people aren’t paid for.